Sail from Maumere to Komodo and discover the textiles of the Lesser Sundas with David & Sue Richardson.

 Fly to Komodo Airport, Flores

-Upon arrival from Bali, met at Maumere airport and transferred to the boat, which will be waiting at anchor.
+Upon arrival from Bali, meet at Maumere airport and transferred to the boat, which will be waiting at anchor.

 After lunch, you visit a busy local fishing village of Bugis and Bajau people, famous for their stilt houses built above the water.